There has been talking lately about Socialism and what Socialism means. Many people think that Socialism is when the government does things for them.

 Here are some basic facts about Socialism:

-- Individuals Do Not Work In Isolation – One of the core socialist’s views is that individuals do not live or work in isolation, but they live to be able to cooperate.
+- Individuals Do Not Work In Isolation – One of the core socialist views is that individuals do not live or work in isolation, but they live to be able to cooperate.

 - Means Of Production Are A Social Product – Socialism believes that everything people produce should be publically owned or social.

-- Everyone Shares In The Fruits Of Production – As all production is social, then everyone who contributes to the production is entitled to share in it.
+- Everyone Shares In The Fruits Of Production – As all production is social, everyone who contributes to it is entitled to share.